Flexible Model Aggregation for Quantile Regression: Background

 When $\Tcal$ is symmetric around 0.5, this means \smash{$\wis(\tilde{g}(x), y) \leq \wis(\hat{g}(x), y)$} as well (by the equivalence between pinball loss and WIS in \eqref{eq:wis_pinball}).
 Moreover, if sorting is nontrivial: \smash{$\tilde{g}(x) \not= \hat{g}(x)$}, then the pinball or WIS improvement is strict.

 \item[(ii)] If $\Scal = \isoproj$, the isotonic projection operator \eqref{eq:iso_proj}, then the same result holds as in part (i). \end{itemize} \end{proposition}

 The proof of Proposition \ref{prop:post_hoc_wis} elementary and given in Appendix \ref{app:post_hoc_wis}.
 Interestingly, the proof makes use of particular algorithms for sorting and isotonic projection (bubble sort and PAVA, respectively).

-Note that, as the inequalities in Proposition \ref{prop:post_hoc_lp} hold pointwise for each $x \in \Xcal$ and $y \in \R$, they also hold in an average (integrated) sense, with respect to any joint distribution on $\Xcal \times \R$.
+Note that, as the inequalities in Propositions \ref{prop:post_hoc_lp} and \ref{prop:post_hoc_wis} hold pointwise for each $x \in \Xcal$, they also hold in an average (integrated) sense, with respect to an arbitrary distribution on $\Xcal$.
 Later in Section \ref{sec:noncrossing}, we compare and combine these and other noncrossing strategies, through extensive empirical evaluations.
 Analogous to noncrossing constraints in \eqref{eq:multi_qr_constraints}, we consider a crossing penalty (which is similar, but more computationally efficient); and as for rules like sorting and isotonic projection, we evaluate them not only post hoc, but also as layers in training.